MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 [!INCLUDE [start-admin-get-ips](includes/wls-manual-guidance-start-admin-and-get-ip.md)]

 Now, all three machines are ready.
-Next, you'll configure a Red Hat JBoss EAP cluster in managed domain mode.
+Next, you configure a Red Hat JBoss EAP cluster in managed domain mode.

 ### Configure managed domain and cluster

 Configure the cluster with session replication enabled.
 For more information, see [Session Replication](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.4/html/development_guide/clustering_in_web_applications#session_replication).

-To enable session replication we will use Red Hat JBoss EAP High Availability for the cluster.
-Microsoft Azure does not support JGroups discovery protocols that are based on UDP multicast.
+To enable session replication, we use Red Hat JBoss EAP High Availability for the cluster.
+Microsoft Azure doesn't support JGroups discovery protocols that are based on UDP multicast.
 Although you may use other JGroups discovery protocols (such as a static configuration (`TCPPING`), a shared database (`JDBC_PING`), shared file system-based ping (`FILE_PING`), or `TCPGOSSIP`), we strongly recommend that you use the shared file discovery protocol specifically developed for Azure: `AZURE_PING`.
-For more information, see [Using JBoss EAP High Availability in Microsoft Azure](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.4/html/using_jboss_eap_in_microsoft_azure/using_jboss_eap_high_availability_in_microsoft_azure#doc-wrapper)
+For more information, see [Using JBoss EAP High Availability in Microsoft Azure](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.4/html/using_jboss_eap_in_microsoft_azure/using_jboss_eap_high_availability_in_microsoft_azure#doc-wrapper).

 #### Create Azure storage account and Blob container for AZURE_PING